H&R Block is one of the most popular tax filing software options today, but is it right for you?

 H&R Block vs. TaxAct

-H&R Block is largely more expensive than TaxAct.
+H&R Block is slightly more expensive than TaxAct beyond the free version.

 Nonetheless, if you have to choose between their free versions, H&R Block’s free version may turn out to be a better choice.